-- All students UPK 12 report to school daily with safety measures such as mask wearing in place, hand hygiene, limited travel in hallways following directionals, classroom windows and doors open for air flow - Students will not be assigned lockers in September (temporary) - Masks will be required to be worn while in the hallways, common areas such as the restrooms, and any time that social distancing guidelines can not be maintained, including in classrooms if working in close proximity to others for whatever reason..
+- All students UPK 12 report to school daily with safety measures such as mask wearing in place, hand hygiene, limited travel in hallways following directionals, classroom windows and doors open for air flow - Masks will be required to be worn while in the hallways, common areas such as the restrooms, and any time that social distancing guidelines can not be maintained, including in classrooms if working in close proximity to others for whatever reason..
 Students may remove their masks once in their seats in their classroom, if social distancing can be maintained. - Students will follow directional flow of travel while in the hallways